bryanhelms/bryanhelms/README.md

 ### Hello there! 👋

-I'm Bryan Helms, an experienced software generalist in San Francisco, CA, USA.
+I'm Bryan Helms, and I work on Octoservices at GitHub.

 #### Primary Experience
 - C# and .NET Core